 Our other selection from their Charcuterie offerings was the pig head terrine ($11), served with a hefty portion of citrus mostarda (candied orange).
-The terrine was appropriately marbled with hefty chunks of smokey white fat, a welcome change from fat-fearing terrines that end up tasting like Spam.
+The terrine was appropriately marbled with hefty chunks of smoky white fat, a welcome change from fat-fearing terrines that end up tasting like Spam.

 The rilletes ($9) were made from pork shoulder: moist and porky, the battered and deep-fried cubes were served with a large strip of sweet red onion.
 The coleslaw slathered on top of the rilletes was mixed with plenty of brown mustard seeds—each bite of the coleslaw came with the grainy surprise of the seeds.

 Feeling in need of greens, we ordered the frisee ($12), tossed with smoked bacon, large chunks of gorgonzola, and a poached egg.
 The smoked bacon was extremely porky and laced with some of the sweeter-tasting fat I've had on bacon.